Founder & Lead Editor

 "After two months... the Slipstream would still look good." vs. "Coming undone...
 [Cheap Quality]."

-The Verdict: If you get a pair with a good glue bond (which is most pairs), these will last you years.
-But be aware of the lemon risk.
+The Verdict: If you get a pair with a good glue bond (which is most pairs), these can last you years.
+Just be aware of the lemon risk.

 Decision Matrix